Polymer/old-docs-site/0.9/docs/start/getting-the-code.md

 ## Installing {{site.project_title}} {#installing-polymer}

-If you're ready to start your own project, you can install {{site.project_title}}
+If you're ready to start your own project, you can install the {{site.project_title}}
-in one of several ways:
+library in one of several ways:

-*   Bower. **Recommended**.
+*   [Bower](#using-bower).
 Bower manages dependencies, so installing a component also installs any missing dependencies.
 Bower also handles updating installed components.
 For more information, see [Installing with Bower](#using-bower).

-*   ZIP file.
+*   [ZIP file](#using-zip).
 Includes all dependencies, so you can unzip it and start using it immediately.
 The ZIP file requires no extra tools, but doesn't provide a built-in method for updating dependencies.
 For more information, see [Installing from ZIP files](#using-zip).

-*   GitHub.
+*   [GitHub](#using-github).
 When you clone a component from GitHub, you need to manage all of the dependencies yourself.

+If you don't want to start from scratch, there are also several starter projects available:

+*   [`<seed-element>`](#seed-element) is a complete template for creating a new, reusable element, including docs and tests.

+*   [Polymer starter kit](#psk) is a template for a Polymer application with tooling and offline capabilities built-in.

 When you install {{site.project_title}} using Bower, you get the [Web Components polyfill library](/0.5/docs/start/platform.html).